precision-sustainable-ag/benchbot-brain-app/mini_computer_api/README.md

 ~/miniconda3/bin/conda init bash
 ```

-Navigate to the mini_comp_api directory and then use these commands to create a new environment and install all required packages:
+Navigate to the mini_computer_api directory and then use these commands to create a new environment and install all required packages:
 ```
 conda env create -f requirements.yml
 # activate environment